PennLINC/babs/docs/source/developer_how_to_test.rst

 At present, the pytest of BABS only covers testing ``babs-init`` and ``babs-check-setup``, due to challenges of running tests interactively with a job scheduler.

+You should run all pytest.
+After running pytest, you should not receive error messages.
+Warning messages are fine.

 To run all tests in pytest::